Need Assistance?

 HITEQ Highlights: Advancing Interoperability & Health Information Exchange for Health Centers - An Overview and Discussion on Enhancing Health Outcomes with the Oklahoma MyHealth Access Network

-As health centers navigate the promise and peril of data exchange, they need foundational understanding of what standards-based exchange is, why it is important, what it makes possible, and what they need to do.
-Join us for an enlightening training session led by Dr. David Kendrick, the Principal Investigator and CEO of MyHealth Access Network.
-As a non-profit health information network in Oklahoma, MyHealth Access Network is dedicated to ensuring the secure availability of complete health records for every Oklahoman, whenever and wherever they need them for care and health decision-making.
-In this training session, participants will gain insights into how MyHealth Access Network provides advanced health information exchange, community-wide care coordination tools, and a robust decision support platform designed to support providers and patients in improving health outcomes.
+In this session participants learned what standards-based exchange is, why it is important, what it makes possible, and what they need to do.
+Dr. David Kendrick led the session to provide insight into how MyHealth Access Network provides advanced health information exchange, community-wide care coordination tools, and a robust decision support platform designed to support providers and patients in improving health outcomes.

 Preparing for Patient Level Reporting: UDS+ and More